zengwufu/git_learning/readme.md

 this is readme file.
 First learn git, Nice to meet you.

-we are going to record some git commands here.
+we are going to record some git commands here, eg add and so on.